tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/introduction-to-r-shiny.md

 ---
 title: "Shiny Fundamentals: Introduction and Building Your First Shiny App"
-description: "Introduce R Shiny and guide learners in building their first basic Shiny app.
-Introducing concepts as basic app structure (UI & Server), UI elements, server functions."
+description: "This article is an introduction to R Shiny and serves as a guide to create a basic Shiny app.
+It introduces concepts as basic app structure (UI & Server), UI elements, server functions."
 keywords: "R Shiny, UI, Server, UI elements, server functions"
 date: YYYY-MM-DD
 weight: 1